lemlac/mulem/docs/reference.md

 ```

 We aren't method chaining, so we can't just put `.` in front if each operator.
 Instead, We can give a special rule to for a leading `..` (double periods).
-When a line starts with `..`, it continues from the previous line.
+When a line starts with `..`, it continues from the previous line and the `..` gets consumed like a trailing `\`.
 This allows us to use Mulang's expression splitting to make this much more readable.

 ```
 x = 1